DataCanvasIO/YLearn/docs/source/sub/est_model/approx_bound.rst

     A model used for estimating the upper and lower bounds of the causal effects.

-    :param estimator, optional y_model: Any valide y_model should implement the fit() and predict() methods
+    :param estimator, optional y_model: Any valid y_model should implement the fit() and predict() methods
     :param ndarray of shape (c, ), optional, default=None x_prob: An array of probabilities assigning to the corresponding values of x where c is the number of different treatment classes.
 All elements in the array are positive and sumed to 1.
 For example, x_prob = array([0.5, 0.5]) means both x = 0 and x = 1 take probability 0.5.
             Please set this as None if you are using multiple treatments.
     :param estimator, optional, default=None x_model: Models for predicting the probabilities of treatment.
-Any valide x_model should implement the fit() and predict_proba() methods.
+Any valid x_model should implement the fit() and predict_proba() methods.
     :param int, optional, default=2022 random_state:
     :param bool, optional, default=True is_discrete_treatment: True if the treatment is discrete.
     :param str, optional, default='auto' categories: